Climate Justice Minor

 Students pursuing a minor in Climate Justice at Sterling College will explore environmental and social justice issues that both contribute to and arise from climate change.
 With a strong understanding of ecology, an introduction to climate science, and further studies in economics, policy and law, community organizing and social change, Sterling students will become uniquely qualified to engage critically in constructing effective responses to climate change.

-The Climate Justice minor allows you to add expertise in this critical area to your environmentally focused major in Ecology, Environmental Humanities, Sustainable Agriculture, Sustainable Food Systems, Outdoor Education, or one that you’ve self-designed.
+The Climate Justice minor allows you to add expertise in this critical area to your environmentally focused major in Ecology, Environmental Humanities, Sustainable Agriculture and Food Systems, Outdoor Education, or one that you’ve self-designed.

 Each of the following courses is required: